Alfons Kemper: Education and career

-Kemper studied computer science at the Technical University of Dortmund from 1977 to 1981 (Vordiplom) and the University of Southern California in Los Angeles (Master of Science) and finished his PhD in 1984 under the supervision of Ellis Horowitz.
-From 1984 to 1991 he worked with Peter Lockemann at the University of Karlsruhe and habilitated there.
-In 1991 he became associate professor at the Chair of Computer Science III at RWTH Aachen, and two years later he joined the University of Passau as a full professor.
+Kemper studied computer science at the Technical University of Dortmund from 1977 to 1981 (Vordiplom) and the University of Southern California in Los Angeles (Master of Science) and finished his PhD in computer science in 1984 under the supervision of Ellis Horowitz.
+From 1984 to 1991 he worked with Peter Lockemann at the University of Karlsruhe (TH) and habilitated there.
+In 1991, he became associate professor at the Chair of Computer Science III at RWTH Aachen University, and two years later he joined the University of Passau as a full professor.
 There, Kemper was dean of the Faculty of Mathematics and Computer Science from October 2001 to October 2003.
-Since 2004, he is leading the database group at the TU Munich as successor of Rudolf Bayer.
+Since 2004, he is leading the database group at the Technical University of Munich (TUM) as successor of Rudolf Bayer.
 The group is involved in the Bavarian elite study program in software engineering.
-Kemper was dean of the Faculty of Informatics from winter term 2006 to summer term 2010 and will be Head of Computer Science of the newly founded School of Computation, Information and Technology from October 2022.
+Kemper was dean of the Faculty of Informatics from winter term 2006 to summer term 2010 and Head of Computer Science of the newly founded School of Computation, Information and Technology from October 2022.

 From November 2010 to March 2017, Kemper was spokesperson for the database systems division of the German Informatics Society (GI) and was appointed fellow of the GI in 2015.